Monday, November 10, 2025

 The days were quite hot so we spent some time in our plunge pool, the hotel we stayed at was a little way out of town so when we needed to go anywhere we booked a Grab which generally worked pretty well.

 One day we headed to Bang Tao to see how it had changed from the times we'd spent there previously (our last visit was 2021).
-The nice peaceful beach area with just a few restaurants was now full of beach clubs, the beach was full of umbrellas and sun lounges, and there was loud music coming a place next to the Aloma restaurant we'd eaten at many times in the past.
-The area where which before was just a car park was now full of small shops, and it was very very busy.
+The nice peaceful beach area with just a few restaurants was now full of beach clubs, the beach was full of umbrellas and sun lounges, and there was loud music coming from a place next to the Aloma restaurant we'd eaten at many times in the past.
+The area where before was just a car park was now full of small shops, and it was very, very busy.
 The old Bang Tao we had enjoyed didn't seem to exist any more, that's "progress" I guess.

 When we ventured into Patong we were also surprised by how busy it was, perhaps we should have expected it but the number of tourists was incredible.
 Not only that, we had been looking forward to having some spicy Thai food but we found that all meals we tried were a little disappointing.
 The flavours were on the bland side, and prices were quite expensive compared to what we'd paid on previous visits.